Line (geometry): In higher dimensions

-The direction of the line is from a (t = 0) to b (t = 1), or in other words, in the direction of the vector b − a.
+The direction of the line is from a reference point a (t = 0) to another point b (t = 1), or in other words, in the direction of the vector b − a.
 Different choices of a and b can yield the same line.

 Collinear points

-Three points are said to be collinear if they lie on the same line.
-Three points usually determine a plane, but in the case of three collinear points this does not happen.
+Three or more points are said to be collinear if they lie on the same line.
+If three points are not collinear, there is exactly one plane that contains them.